Dr Judi Kidger

 Research interests

-Judi Kidger is a senior lecturer in Public Health.
+Judi Kidger is an Associate Professor in Public Health.
 She completed her PhD in teenage pregnancy and sex education, at the University of Bristol.
-Her research since then has focused on young people’s mental health and self-harm behaviour and school based mental health interventions.
+Her research since then has focused on improving young people’s mental health, particularly in schools and ommunity settings.
 Judi recently led a school-based cluster randomised controlled trial (the WISE study), evaluating an intervention to improve secondary school teachers' mental health and their skills in supporting students.
-She is primarily funded by the NIHR's School for Public Health Research.
-Within the School Judi is co-lead of the Public Mental Health Programme, and she is leading work packages examining ways in which school organisational structures, policies and processes can impact mental health positively or negatively.
-She is also leading two public health practice evaluations, one to evaluate the Mental Health Foundation’s Peer Education Project and the other working in partnership with South Gloucestershire public health team to evaluate the added benefit of linking a talking therapies service with wider community support.
+Judi is co-lead of the NIHR's School for Public Health Research Public Mental Health Programme, and she is co-leading the 4S study, which aims to improve self-harm and suicide prevention and support in schools and youth organisations.
+She has been awarded an NIHR Population Health Career Scientist Award, working in partnership with five local authorities to take a systems approach to improving young people's mental health and pathways to adulthood.

 Projects and supervisions